-II.
+III.
 Definitions

-- A. The term "College," when used as a noun or adjective, refers to Polk State College. - B. The term "student" includes all persons taking program courses (i.e., credit or non-credit) at the College, whether full-time or part-time, within face-to-face, hybrid, or online classes.
-This also includes students taking classes or participating in College activities on and off campus.
-Persons who are not officially enrolled for a particular term, but who have a continuing relationship with the College, are representing the College, or are interacting on behalf of the College with faculty, staff, and students, are also expected to adhere to this Student Code of Conduct. - C. The term "College premises" means buildings or grounds owned, leased, operated, controlled, or supervised by the College, including online environments used by the College. - D. The term "College-sponsored activity" means any activity on or off campus that is initiated, aided, authorized, or supervised by the College or any College organization. - E. The term "College official" includes any person employed by the College who is performing assigned responsibilities. - F. The term "plagiarism" is defined in Section VII.A of this document.
-Academic dishonesty is also addressed in Polk State College Procedure 5026: Academic Dishonesty Procedure. - G. The term "distribution" means sale or exchange for personal profit. - H. The term "weapon" means any object or substange designed to inflict a wound, cause injury, or incapacitate, including but not limited to all firearms, pellet guns, paintball guns, knives, and any simulated weapons.
+- A. The term "College," when used as a noun or adjective, refers to Polk State College. - B. The term "student" includes any person taking program courses (i.e., credit or non-credit) at the College, whether full-time or part-time, within face-to-face, hybrid, or online classes.
+This also includes any person taking classes or participating in College activities on and off campus.
+A person who is not officially enrolled for a particular term, but who has a continuing relationship with the College, is representing the College, or is interacting on behalf of the College with faculty, staff, and students, is also expected to adhere to this Student Code of Conduct. - C. The term "College premises" means buildings or grounds owned, leased, operated, controlled, or supervised by the College, including online environments used by the College. - D. The term "College-sponsored activity" means any activity on or off campus that is initiated, aided, authorized, or supervised by the College or any College organization. - E. The term "College official" includes any person employed by the College who is performing assigned responsibilities.

-III.
+- F. The term "plagiarism" is defined in Section VIII.A of this document.
+Academic dishonesty is also addressed in Polk State College Procedure 5026: Academic Dishonesty Procedure. - G. The term "distribution" means sale or exchange for personal profit. - H. The term "weapon" means any object or substance designed to inflict a wound, cause injury, or incapacitate, including, but not limited to, any firearm, pellet gun, paintball gun, knife, or simulated weapon.

+IV.
 Student Code of Conduct: Overview

-The conduct listed in Section IV through Section X of this document is unacceptable and subject to disciplinary action.
+The conduct listed in Section V through Section X of this document is unacceptable and subject to disciplinary action.
 A student may be held accountable to both civil authorities and to the College for acts that violate the law and this Rule.
-Polk State College Procedure 5028: Student Code of Conduct: Sanctions and Assignment of Penalties for Violations outlines the process for imposing sanctions for violations of this rule.
+Polk State College Procedure 5028: Student Code of Conduct: Sanctions and Assignment of Penalties for Violations outlines the process for imposing sanctions for violations of this Rule.

-Disciplinary action at the College normally proceeds while criminal proceedings are pending and is not subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced.
-The student has the right to appeal any charges made for violating the Student Code of Conduct.
-Polk State College Procedure 5025: Student Hearing Appeals Protocol addresses the hearing process for any student appeal to any charge of a violation of the Student Code of Conduct.
+College disciplinary actions normally proceed while criminal proceedings are pending; these are not subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced.
+The student has the right to appeal Student Code of Conduct violation charges.
+Polk State College Procedure 5025: Student Hearing Appeals Protocol outlines the appeal and hearing process.